dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 9. **VL1L2** for Vector L1L2 Partial Sums

-10. **VCNT** for Vector Continuous Statistics (Note that bootstrap confidence intervals are not currently calculated for this line type.)
+10. **VAL1L2** for Vector Anomaly L1L2 Partial Sums when climatological data is supplied

-11. **VAL1L2** for Vector Anomaly L1L2 Partial Sums when climatological data is supplied
+11. **VCNT** for Vector Continuous Statistics

 12. **PCT** for Contingency Table counts for Probabilistic forecasts